• Skip to primary navigation

 🥡 Storage

-Store: The baked mince pies will keep in an airtight container for up to a week.
+Store - The baked mince pies will stay fresh in an airtight container for up to 1 week.

 Frangipane mince pies on a wire cooling rack.